kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "Introduction to Docker"
-teaching: 0
+teaching: 10
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is Docker?"
+- "Why should I use Docker as part of my reseach workflow?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: